-- Keeping Children Safe in Education 2018

-- Working Together to Safeguard Children 2018

-- Disqualification under the Childcare Act 2006; effective 31st August 2018

-- Prevent Duty Guidance 2015

-- The Prevent Duty; Departmental advice for schools and childcare providers 2015

-- What to do if you're worried a child is being abused: Advice for Practitioners 2015

-- Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018

-- Sexual violence and sexual harassment between children in schools and colleges 2018

-- UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people

-- Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation

-- Teacher Standards 2012

-- Halton Safeguarding Children Board Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html

-- 1.11 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children:

-- Whistleblowing Policy

-- Staff Code of Conduct

-- Allegations Against Adults Policy

-- Safer Recruitment and Retention Policy

-- Behaviour Policy

-- Anti-Bullying Policy

-- First Aid / Medications Policy / Intimate Care Policy
+- Keeping Children Safe in Education 2020 - Working Together to Safeguard Children 2018 - Disqualification under the Childcare Act 2006; effective 31st August 2018 - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - Sexual violence and sexual harassment between children in schools and colleges 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Teacher Standards 2012 - Guidance for safer working practice for adults who work with children and young people in education settings 2019 - Covid-19 : Safeguarding in schools, colleges and other providers (2020) - Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html - 2.2 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children: - Whistleblowing Policy - Staff Code of Conduct - Dignity at Work Policy - Allegations Against Adults Policy - Safer Recruitment and Retention Policy - Behaviour for Learning Policy - Anti-Bullying Policy - First Aid / Medications Policy / Intimate Care Policy

 - Drugs and Substance Misuse Policy

-- Attendance / Children Missing Education Policy
+- Attendance Policy

-- Sex and Relationships Education
+- Relationships and Sex Education Policy

 - E-Safety / Acceptable Use Policy

-- Educational Visits
+- Educational Visits Policy

 - Health and Safety Policy

-- 1.12 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
+- 2.3 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
 An allegation, disclosure or suspicion of abuse, or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
-Similarly, any member of staff may observe or suspect an incident of abuse. - 1.13 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement. - 1.14 This policy replaces SAFEGUARDING AND CHILD PROTECTION POLICY 2017-18 and is reviewed on an annual basis.
+Similarly, any member of staff may observe or suspect an incident of abuse.

+- 2.4 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement.

-2.0 DEFINITIONS
+- 2.5 This policy replaces Safeguarding Policy for Schools 1920-2020 and is reviewed on an annual basis.

+3.0 Definitions

-2.1 Child
+3.1 Child